ababic/django-cogwheels/docs/source/deprecation/rename.rst

         # Overrides for ``your-django-app``
         # ---------------------------------

-        YOURAPP_FLAT_MENUS_MENU_ICON = 'icon-new'  # I'm cutting edge!
+        YOURAPP_BLOG_POSTS_UI_ICON = 'fa-rss'  # I'm cutting edge!

-2. Next, Cogwheels will look for an override setting defined using the old name.
-For example:
+2. Next, it looks for an override value defined using the old name, e.g.

     .. code-block:: python